effusiveperiscope/moonie/README.md

 ## Prompt XML
 Prompts are in XML and start with a root-level `<prompt>` element, which will be stripped (?) when the actual prompt is sent to the model.
 (In the scenario editing interface, the `<prompt>` element does not need to be explicitly written out; it will be automatically filled in at prompt time.)

-User-specified empty elements can be used, representing a NodeSlot with the associated tag:
+User-specified empty elements can be used, representing a slot with the associated tag:
 ```xml
 <character/>
 <character get="name"/>